PAST ISCF NEWS FOR

 Winner by submission (rear choke) 30 seconds of the first round Andy Chapman.

-3. WELTERWEIGHT
+3. ISCF WELTERWEIGHT

 Justin Strodderd (Cajun Karate, 170) vs Peter Machado (167)